-Easy, 5 ingredient spinach pineapple smoothie is so refreshing.
+Easy, 5 ingredient pineapple spinach smoothie that is so refreshing.
 It’s a delicious way to start your day.
 The wonderful whole fruits are satisfyingly filling and give the perfect energy boost.

 This post contains affiliate links.

 Why You’ll Love This Recipe